friedhar/friedhar/README.md

 # Ron Friedhaber's Github
-Hey there, for the last four years,
+Hey there! for the last four years,
 I have used a self-hosted git server (and still am), thats why it looks like i have only began working from the 7th of August 2024.
 Host some of my projects on here.